-In this online guide, we will be learning about the detailed overview of the education system in India.
-There is a complete transformation of Student.
-How students were imparted education during the pre-independence era.
+In this online guide, we will be learning about a detailed overview of the education system in India.
+There is a complete transformation of students.
+How students have imparted education during the pre-independence era.
 Today, we are into incorporating a globalized module on education.
-Let us look into every aspect at depth.
+Let us look into every aspect in depth.

-It is a method by which it imparts knowledge to students in a systematic manner.
+It is a method by which it imparts knowledge to students systematically.
 You make the students learn various subjects, like Mathematics, Science, Biology, English, Physics, languages, etc. This way, students gain knowledge.
 And they can apply the same in their practical lives.
-Day to day living is incomplete.
+Day-to-day living is incomplete.
 You are not able to calculate numbers When a person is not educated,

 As two boards were established at more or less the same time, there was a need to centralize the same.

 This was how we had seen the birth of CBSE.
 Abbreviated as Central Board of Secondary Education.
-During the year 1952, when India became a sovereign republic, the CBSE system of levels of education in India had finally emerged in India. few other regions were included on the board
+During the year 1952, when India became a sovereign republic, the CBSE system of levels of education in India had finally emerged India.
+Few other regions were included on the board

 All the schools in Delhi.